merryt/tymerrycom/src/routes/work/genos.md

 even notice that the tour was available?

-To answer these questions, the tour was quickly prototyped using rough grey-scale windows (shown here) and tested with folks in the target demographic over a period of two days.
+To answer these questions, the tour was quickly prototyped using rough grayscale windows (shown here) and tested with folks in the target demographic over a period of two days.

 </div>